CIRCOR International (NYSE:CIR) Updates FY 2021 Earnings Guidance

 CIRCOR International (NYSE:CIR) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $2.100-$2.300 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.160.
 The company issued revenue guidance of -.CIRCOR International also updated its Q3 2021 guidance to $0.550-$0.600 EPS.

-CIRCOR International (NYSE:CIR) last issued its quarterly earnings data on Monday, August 9th.
-The industrial products company reported $0.35 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.33 by $0.02.
+CIRCOR International (NYSE:CIR) last announced its quarterly earnings results on Monday, August 9th.
+The industrial products company reported $0.35 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.33 by $0.02.
 CIRCOR International had a negative net margin of 12.42% and a positive return on equity of 16.23%.
-On average, equities research analysts forecast that CIRCOR International will post 2.18 EPS for the current year.
+Equities research analysts expect that CIRCOR International will post 2.18 EPS for the current fiscal year.

 CIRCOR International, Inc engages in the provision of mission-critical flow control products and services for the Industrial and Aerospace & Defense markets.
 It operates through the following segments: Aerospace & Defense, and Industrial.
 The Aerospace and Defense segment is a diversified flow control technology platform.